theagentwo-wq/New-KPI-Dashboard/README.md

 # Operations KPI Dashboard

-This is a world-class, interactive, and visually polished Operations KPI Dashboard for the Tupelo Honey Cafe restaurant group.
+This is a world-class, interactive, and visually polished Operations KPI Dashboard for a multi-unit restaurant group.
 It provides a comprehensive suite of tools for tracking, budgeting, and analyzing key performance indicators, featuring several advanced AI-powered features using the Gemini API for deep analysis and forecasting.

 ## Tech Stack